grip-on-software/visualization-site/doc/source/data-gathering.rst

 Data gathering controller
 -------------------------

-These schemas specify formats of the controller involved in the data acquisition component.
+These schemas specify formats of the `controller API <https://gros.liacs.nl/data-gathering/api.html#controller-api>`_ involved in the data acquisition component.
 The OpenAPI specification for the `data gathering controller API <https://gros.liacs.nl/swagger/?urls.primaryName=Data%20gathering%20controller%20API%20(view%20only)>`_ makes use of these schemas.

 .. jsonschema:: |data-gathering-schema|/controller/access.json